ViteshKhurana/Machine-Learning-Projects-/Object-Tracking/README.md

-Tasks:
-Optical Flow
-Dense Optical Flow
-MeanShift Tracking
-CamShift Tracking
-Single Tracking
-Multi Tracking
+Tasks: Optical Flow, Dense Optical Flow, MeanShift Tracking, CamShift Tracking, Single Tracking, Multi Tracking

 You can Run the cell by:

 clicking on the Run button